ay-lab/HiCnv/ReadMe.md

 HiCnv is a pipeline to call CNVs from Hi-C data.
 "scripts" folder contains all the scripts to call CNVs from Hi-C data.

-# Step 1: Process the HiC data and generate coverage, GC content, mappability and fragment length information file
+# Steps: Process the HiC data and generate coverage, GC content, mappability and fragment length information file

 1) Process your Hi-C fastq files with HiCPro pipline (https://github.com/nservant/HiC-Pro)